gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

 Now you go shopping before creating a shopping list.
 In fact, the call of `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
-Instead you go shopping with a shopping list that is empty or not existant.
+Instead you go shopping with a shopping list that is empty or not existent.

 This is one of the drawbacks of OO code.
 Methods change the state of the object.
 Thus it is very hard to enforce that the methods get called in the correct order.

-It is one of the advantages of procedural code that such issues are less likely to occure.
+It is one of the advantages of procedural code that such issues are less likely to occur.
 Code doesn't always have to be OO.
 Sometimes other paradigms yield better code.

 ```Py
 money = get_money(50)